 {% endif %}

-In this case, ifmyVariablehas any non-empty, non-zero, non-falsevalue, it will be considered as 'true', and execute{% if %}Content within the block.
-Otherwise, it will execute{% else %}Content within the block.This method is very suitable for situations where content or structure needs to be displayed differently based on whether a variable exists or not, for example, displaying a default image or leaving it blank based on whether the article has a thumbnail.
+In this case, ifmyVariablehas any non-empty, non-zero, nonfalseThe value is considered 'true' and executed{% if %}Content inside the block.
+Otherwise, execute{% else %}Content inside the block.
+This approach is very suitable for situations where content needs to be displayed or structured differently based on the existence of variables, such as displaying a default image or leaving it blank based on whether an article has a thumbnail.

-Concise empowerment: usedefaultFilter settings default value
+Simplify empowerment: usedefaultFilter sets default value

-defaultThe usage syntax of the filter is as follows:
+defaultThe syntax of the filter usage is as follows:

 {{ myVariable|default:"这是默认值" }}

-For example, if we want to display the description of the article but worry that some articles may not have filled in the description, we can usedefaultThe filter provides a general tip:
+For example, if we want to display the description of the article, but worry that some articles may not have filled in the description, we can use:defaultThe filter provides a general tip:

 <p>文章描述:{{ article.Description|default:"暂无详细描述。" }}</p>